ataylorme/Advanced-WordPress-on-Pantheon/README.md

 Then, use `lando start` and `lando stop` to start and stop the local development environment.

+After your first time running `lando start` you will need to download dependencies.
+To do this run the commands below:
+* `lando composer-install`
+* `lando gulp-build`

 You can also run tests locally on Lando with the commands below:
 * `lando composer local-behat`
 * `lando composer unit-test`